|Shopping cart is empty.|

 Welcome to NRRTS!

 Your feedback is important.
-Please e-mail your comments or suggestion to us at email@example.com.
+Please e-mail your comments or suggestions to us at firstname.lastname@example.org.

 Complex Rehab Technology Defined

 Complex Rehab Technology (CRT) products and associated services include medically necessary, individually configured devices that require evaluation, configuration, fitting, adjustment or programming.
 These products and services are designed to meet the specific and unique medical,

 physical, and functional needs of an individual with a primary diagnosis resulting from a congenital disorder, progressive or degenerative neuromuscular disease, or from certain types of injury or trauma.
 For purposes of this document, CRT refers to individually configured manual wheelchair systems, power wheelchair systems, adaptive seating systems, alternative positioning systems and other mobility devices.